FAQs on How to Claim a Pension from Abroad

 More on other sites

-Question: I applied for a pension from France, but I am not happy with the decision they sent me.
+Question: I claimed for a pension from France, but I am not happy with the decision they sent me.
 In my opinion, France has not taken all my periods of work in France into account.
 What can I do?

 Reply: If you are unhappy about a decision that a foreign pension authority has issued, you can appeal it once you have got the decision.
 Follow the appeal instructions that come with the decision.
 Send your written appeal within the deadline directly to the pension provider who has issued the decision or to the address stated in the appeal instructions.
 You can also send the appeal to the Finnish Centre for Pensions, your earnings-related pension provider or Kela.
 They will forward it to the right institution.